Language curriculum for all middle and high school students, from beginners through advanced language speakers.

 Each day, Academy students will encounter new vocabulary, ideas, and grammar associated with a range of subjects familiar to high school students.
 They will use their Academy workbook to read and write about what is important to them.
 Themes are grouped into four sections, one for each week:

 - Week 1: Greetings, Daily Routines, Feelings, Dorm Life, Leisure Activities

 - Week 2: Food, Health, Environment, Lost and Found, Transportation

 - Week 3: Family, Appearance, Clothing, Sports, Music, Movies

 - Week 4: Countries, Our Planet, Future Plans, Assessment

 Students will be assessed in their speaking, writing, and reading comprehension and capability during the fourth week of their Academy session.
-The results of this assessment will highlight their accomplishments made during the four-week session, and will contribute to the student’s ability to earn credit.
+The results of this assessment will highlight their accomplishments made during the four-week session.
 The STAMP (Standards-based Assessment Measurement of Proficiency) test provides the necessary objective assessment and reporting required by both administrators and teachers to determine student performance.
-STAMP is research-based with student scores linked to benchmarks which directly correlate to the performance guidelines established by ACTFL.
+STAMP is research-based with student scores linked to benchmarks, which directly correlate to the performance guidelines established by ACTFL.
 The guidelines are used by most states as the basis for world language standards at the novice and intermediate levels.